Document Object Model

 The writef() method formats an number of arguments.
 It uses a java.util.Formatter.
 It is a convenience for formatting that ultimately invokes write().

 The writeRaw() method writes unfiltered text into the DOM.
 When the DOM is rendered to markup, the provided string is written to the output stream exactly as-is.
 Care should be taken, as this can easily result invalid markup, or even markup that is not well formed.
+It can also introduce XSS vulnerabilities if the text comes from end users without proper filtering.

 Adds an XML comment.
 The comment delimiters will be supplied by Tapestry: